mathinnl/flight/README.md

     Type of runways (as indicated in "surface" column) per country Print the top 10 most common runway identifications (indicated in "le_ident" column)

-This project was made build with eclipse Mars2 and the Zk studio plugin https://www.zkoss.org/product/zkstudio It was tested on tomcat 7 with Mysql.
-Sql creation script is at root.
+This project was built with eclipse Mars2 and the Zk studio plugin https://www.zkoss.org/product/zkstudio It has been tested and fully worked on tomcat 7 with Mysql.
+Sql creation script is at the root.